-- 15.9 We still await further guidance from the Gambling Commission addressing where such machines may be located on tracks and any special considerations that should apply to promote for example, the third licensing objective. - 15.10 We note the Commissions guidance that licensing authorities therefore need to consider the location of gaming machines at tracks, and applicants for licences at tracks will need to demonstrate that, where the applicant holds a pool betting operating licence and is going to use the entitlement to 4 gaming machines, these machines will be located in areas from which children are excluded.
+15.9 The Authority notes the Commissions guidance that licensing authorities therefore need to consider the location of gaming machines at tracks, and applicants for licences at tracks will need to demonstrate that, where the applicant holds a pool betting operating licence and is going to use the entitlement to 4 gaming machines, these machines will be located in areas from which children are excluded.
 Children and young persons will not however be excluded from playing Category D gaming machines on a track.